Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 ## Varnish utilities and tools

-There are multiple tools that can be used to interacte with the Varnish cache.
+There are multiple tools that can be used to interact with the Varnish cache.
 All will require that you use them on the running Varnish container.

 * [varnishtop](https://varnish-cache.org/docs/4.1/reference/varnishlog.html) - The varnishtop utility reads varnishd shared memory logs and presents a continuously updated list of the most commonly occurring log entries.
 * [varnishstat](https://varnish-cache.org/docs/4.1/reference/varnishstat.html#varnishstat-1) - for Varnish cache statistics